Mtsumi/alx-low_level_programming/0x09-static_libraries/README.md

-This repo includes a static library of my own
+This is a repo on Static libraries